CS3733-C23-Team-B/CS3733-C23-Team-B-Prototype-1/README.md

   modification you will need to make when you begin the project

   - `mainClassName`
     - Modifiy this variable to point to your main class.
-By default it is `edu.wpi.teamname.Main `, but once you update your teamname package to your team letter you will need to update this path.
+By default it is `edu.wpi.teamb.Main `, but once you update your teamname package to your team letter you will need to update this path.